rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 - [http://railscasts.com/episodes/377-trinidad](http://railscasts.com/episodes/377-trinidad)

 Now, I am a sucker for performance.
 I love making performance improvements on applications.
-So I thought let me run some tests on a simple Rails application on my personal laptop (i7, 8 GB RAM, SSD) and see how well the Ruby implementations and their commonly used servers fair.
+So I thought let me run some tests on a simple Rails application on my personal laptop (i7, 8 GB RAM, SSD) and see how well the Ruby implementations and their commonly used servers fare.
 I will use MRI 1.9.3, JRuby 1.7.0.preview2 and the latest app servers for this experiment.

 These tests need to be taken with a pinch of salt as I am no authority in perfomance testing but still the results are quite interesting.